<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Travel]]></category>

-<guid isPermaLink="false">http://drsavta.com/travelkosher/?p=1263</guid>
+<guid isPermaLink="false">https://drsavta.com/travelkosher/?p=1263</guid>

-<description><![CDATA[We are very excited about our upcoming tour of Vietnam and Cambodia.
+<description><![CDATA[<p>We are very excited about our upcoming tour of Vietnam and Cambodia.
 Traveling to this magnificent part of the world is a treat to the senses from the beautiful sights to the lovely music and the amazing landscapes.
 All this and kosher too!!!
+You can find our itinerary here and read about the tour here [&#8230;]</p>

 <content:encoded><![CDATA[<p>We are very excited about our upcoming tour of Vietnam and Cambodia.
 Traveling to this magnificent part of the world is a treat to the senses from the beautiful sights to the lovely music and the amazing landscapes.
 All this and kosher too!!!</p>

-<p>You can find our itinerary <a href="http://drsavta.com/travelkosher/vietnam-cambodia-tour/">here</a></p>
+<p>You can find our itinerary <a href="https://drsavta.com/travelkosher/vietnam-cambodia-tour/">here</a></p>

-<p>and read about the tour <a href="http://drsavta.com/travelkosher/category/sights-in-vietnam/">here</a> and <a href="http://drsavta.com/travelkosher/category/sights-in-cambodia/">here</a></p>
+<p>and read about the tour <a href="https://drsavta.com/travelkosher/category/sights-in-vietnam/">here</a> and <a href="https://drsavta.com/travelkosher/category/sights-in-cambodia/">here</a></p>

 <p>Vietnam and Cambodia are photographers&#8217; paradises.
 I am including just a few more photos, but I could have easily added another 50.
 Please come and join us on this fantastic tour!</p>